Category

 The YouTube Creator's Ability to Generate "Credibility"

 In Part 1, we touched on the concept of "bounded rationality" (*), which also makes sense as a mechanism of the brain striving to conserve energy.
-When making decisions, the brain searches for options that "meet the criteria" within its own framework.
+When making decisions, the brain searches internally for "options that meet the conditions."

 ※ = Bounded rationality